isaakhann/isaakhann/README.md

 - 👋 Hi, I’m @isaakhann
 - 👀 I’m interested in Robotics and Programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C++
+- I am proficient in Java
 - 💞️ I’m looking to collaborate on Java
 - Student at Bilkent University
 - 📫 How to reach me: www.instagram.com/isaapatisa/